mitchellvitez/robin-hood-hashmap/README.md

-# Robin Hood Hashmap in Haskell
+# Robin Hood HashMap in Haskell

 This is an (unfinished) implementation of a Robin Hood HashMap in the ST monad, written in Haskell